ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/parametric_sweep_vel.rst

 setting is modified in the Fluent file prior to this function being called.

 .. note::
-   System Coupling is launched anew for each call of this function.
+   A new System Coupling instance is launched for each call of this function.

    The ``with pysyc.launch(...)`` syntax ensures